African and African American S (AAS)

 AAS 425 RACE, ETHNICITY, AND THE ADMINISTRATION OF JUSTICE

-Prerequisite: CRJ 101.
-The current state of race relations in society and the criminal justice system.
-Examination of the historical experiences of different racial and ethnic groups in the United States, including the use of law and the criminal justice system as a means of social subordination, affecting the criminality of minority groups and informal aspects of criminal justice, such as power, discretion, and authority.
-Offered occasionally.
+Prerequisites: CRJ 101 and senior level status.
+The current state of race relations in society and the criminal justice system; the historical experiences of different racial and ethnic groups in the United States and their relation to law and the criminal justice system as victims, offenders, and officials in criminal justice institutions.
+Offered every semester.